XingXie/xingxie.github.iobakup/_posts/2015-06-24-mongo-study-notes.md

 Each index requires at least 8KB of data space.

-Adding an index has some negative performance impact for write operations.
-For collections with high write-to-read ratio, indexes are expensive since each insert must also update any indexes.
+Adding an index has some negative performance impact for write operations. **For collections with high write-to-read ratio, indexes are expensive since each insert must also update any indexes**.
-Collections with high read-to-write ratio often benefit from additional indexes.
-Indexes do not affect un-indexed read operations.
+Collections with high read-to-write ratio often benefit from additional indexes. **Indexes do not affect un-indexed read operations**.
 When active, each index consumes disk space and memory.
 This usage can be significant and should be tracked for capacity planning, especially for concerns over working set size.

 To improve the performance of this query, add an ascending, or a descending, index to theinventory collection on the type field.
-[1] In the mongo shell, you can create indexes using thedb.collection.ensureIndex() method:
+In the mongo shell, you can create indexes using thedb.collection.ensureIndex() method:

 ~~~ shell
 db.inventory.ensureIndex( { type: 1 } )